Kenya Photography Tour | Chris Bray Photography

 [CLOSE]

-The Masai Mara is world famous for its exceptional population of lions (BBC's 'Big Cat Diary' was filmed here, in fact our driver John was involved), leopards, cheetahs, hyenas, hunting dogs and other predators which follow the epic annual migration of wildebeest, zebra and gazelle to and from the Serengeti at this time of year which we have come specifically to witness and photograph.
+The Masai Mara is world famous for its exceptional population of lions (BBC's 'Big Cat Diary' was filmed here), leopards, cheetahs, hyenas, hunting dogs and other predators which follow the epic annual migration of wildebeest, zebra and gazelle to and from the Serengeti at this time of year which, depending on where they are gathering at the moment, we'll do our best to get you amongst it.
 The Great Migration is one of the most impressive natural events worldwide, involving some 1,300,000 wildebeest, 500,000 Thomson's gazelles, 200,000 zebras, 97,000 topi and 18,000 elands.
 All members of the "Big Five" (lion, leopard, elephant, buffalo and rhino) are also found in The Mara, along with other cats like the Serval and Caracal, large and beautiful Topi antelope, and 470 species of birds.
 I hope you all brought enough spare memory cards, because the density of wildlife has to be seen to be believed!

-During these five days in The Mara, we'll explore around a fair bit, and chase many different photographs, but if we're lucky and the animals cooperate, we'll get the chance to hunker down beside the mighty Mara River and watch the thousands of wildebeest and zebra firstly congregating on the banks and then bravely plunging wide-eyed into the rushing water and striking out for the far side, while enormous Nile crocodiles (the biggest on Earth) lie in wait.
+During these three days in The Mara, we'll explore around a fair bit, and chase many different photographs, but if we're really lucky and the migration is in a cooperative region, we might even get the chance to hunker down beside the mighty Mara River and watch the thousands of wildebeest and zebra bravely plunging wide-eyed into the rushing water and striking out for the far side, while enormous Nile crocodiles (the biggest on Earth) lie in wait.
 While perhaps not for the faint-hearted, if we're lucky enough to see this mighty struggle of nature, it will present you with some astounding photo opportunities, and an experience you'll remember for the rest of your life.
+No guarantees we'll see a crossing though, the seasons here have been becoming less predictable in recent years.

-This year we're also including an amazing hot-air balloon flight at sunrise one morning up over the Mara - a truly magical experience you'll never forget, followed by a champagne breakfast!
+On our second last morning here, we're including an amazing hot-air balloon flight at sunrise too - a truly magical experience you'll never forget, followed by a champagne breakfast!

 [CLOSE]